mobxjs/mst-gql/README.md

   - (TypeScript only) a `type` that describes the runtime type of a model instance.
 These are useful to type parameters and react component properties
 - `reactUtils`.
 This is a set of utilities to be used in React, exposing the following:
   - `StoreContext`: a strongly typed React context, that can be used to make the `RootStore` available through your app
-  - `Query`: A react component that can be used to render queries, mutations etc. It is bound to the `StoreContext` automatically.
+  - `useQuery`: A react hook that can be used to render queries, mutations etc. It is bound to the `StoreContext` automatically.

 For the root store and every grapqhl object type, two files will be generated.
 For example `TodoModel.js` and `TodoModel.base.js`.
 The `TodoModel.base.js` file holds all the generated code, and will be replaced on every next run of `mst-gql`.
 The `TodoModel.js` file defines the model that you will actually be using throughout your application.
 Any further customizations to the type can be made to this file, as explained below.